-When someone you love receives the news that their unborn baby has a diagnosis incompatible with life, you might want to drop everything and be by their side to support them.
+When someone you love receives the news that their unborn baby has a life-limiting condition, you might want to drop everything and be by their side to support them.
 The heart behind that desire is such a gift to these families, and it can be a lifeline for them during the carrying to term process and life after loss.
 Parents begin to grieve from the moment of diagnosis so offering your support from the time they choose to share the news with you is important.

 The best way to offer your support and still come across as being open to meeting whatever needs the family expresses is to first offer specific options.
-Instead of simply saying, “I’m here if you need me,” try “I want to know whatever you want to share with me.
-So, if you ever want to talk about your baby or what you are going through, I’m only a text message, phone call, or car ride away.”
+Instead of simply saying, “I am here if you need me,” try “I want to know whatever you want to share with me.
+So, if you ever want to talk about your baby or what you are going through, I am only a text message, phone call, or car ride away.”

 Instead of asking, “what can I do for you?” or “how can I help?”, try “I would like to bring you a meal on Wednesday.
-If that day doesn’t work for you, I can drop it off on this other day.”
+If that day does not work for you, I can drop it off on this other day.”

 Offering tangible ways of supporting the parents with the option for them to change the plan is the most helpful thing you can do.
-It shows them that you mean what you’re saying and that you aren’t internally thinking, “please don’t ask.
-Please don’t need me.”
+It shows them that you mean what you are saying and that you are not internally thinking, “please do not ask.
+Please do not need me.”

-So, as the support network coming alongside the families walking through a terminal prenatal diagnosis, the carrying to term journey, and life after loss, come armed with tangible suggestions of how you are best able to help.
-No one expects you to just know what the best ways to support these families are so I’ve created the GRIEF model to help you remember simple and practical ways to offer your support and care well for your loved ones.
+So, as the support network coming alongside the families walking through a prenatal diagnosis of a life-limiting condition, the carrying to term journey, and life after loss, come armed with tangible suggestions of how you are best able to help.
+No one expects you to just know what the best ways to support these families are so I have created the GRIEF model to help you remember simple and practical ways to offer your support and care well for your loved ones.
 GRIEF stands for give, remember, internalize, empathize, and follow up.

 Give is the practical and more tangible support that you can offer.
 When thinking through giving, consider what tasks might be helpful to have taken off their plate following diagnosis, throughout the carrying to term process, at delivery, and after loss.

 If you take a meal following diagnosis, consider bringing a meal regularly throughout the duration of the pregnancy and then following the loss.
-It doesn’t have to be frequent, but even bringing a simple meal once a month can be a huge gift.
+It does not have to be frequent, but even bringing a simple meal once a month can be a huge gift.
 That kind of consistent support is life-giving during this experience.
-It says to the family that you are there, that you care, and that you aren’t going anywhere.
+It says to the family that you are there, that you care, and that you are not going anywhere.

 If, depending on their circumstances, the family has baby gifts or other baby items that they no longer want in their house, offer to handle returns or donations.
 It can be incredibly difficult to balance the desire to have those items out of the house and manage to muster the emotional fortitude to return or donate the items.

 Additionally, some families may benefit greatly from financial help.
 This can be a sensitive, emotional, and uncomfortable need for families.
 Medical expenses like specialized care, the labor and delivery process, and any after birth care can be incredibly expensive.
 Funeral expenses, whether for burial or cremation, can be thousands of dollars.
 These unexpected financial burdens can be crippling, both financially and emotionally.
-No family should have to worry about how they’re going to pay for necessary medical care.
-No parent should have to worry about how they’re going to find money to bury or cremate their baby.
+No family should have to worry about how they are going to pay for necessary medical care.
+No parent should have to worry about how they are going to find money to bury or cremate their baby.

 Giving towards these needs can have a life-changing impact.
 If you are able to, partner with their extended support network and come alongside them in this way.

 In many ways, remembering is the absolute best and most important way you can offer support.
-It’s so important, in fact, that we have an entire post dedicated to this topic, which you can find here.
+It is so important, in fact, that we have an entire post dedicated to this topic, which you can find here.

 One of the biggest worries that parents face after the loss of their baby or babies is that people will forget.
 In so many ways, the grief that follows losing a baby or babies is invisible.
 Few people, if any, get to meet the baby.
 There are a finite number of memories and pictures.
 Time is cruel in this area.
 The acuteness of the needs fade, people move forward, and yet the parents are still grieving.
 So, remember.
 Remember the name or names.
 Remember the birth and death day.
 Remember after time passes.